akononovicius/physRisk-content-repository/pages/students.md

 * During **the summer of 2013** Ignas Kazakevičius, first year student at Vilnius University Faculty of Physics, has completed internship "Controlling complex stochastic systems".
-Internship was supervised by Aleksejus Kononovičius.
+Internship was supervised by Aleksejus Kononovicius.
 Internship was supported by the [Research Council of Lithuania](http://www.lmt.lt) (under the project "Promotion of Student Scientific Activities" (VP1-3.1-ŠMM-01-V-02-003)).